 Designing a diffused background is becoming more common for app developers and I see it becoming a requirement even now in 2016.
 Diffused backgrounds for apps, with highlighted call-to-action tabs and buttons and areas that are easy to tap, allow users to focus on the main features with the backgrounds providing minimal distraction.
 That’s a characteristic that’s bound to become a gold standard.

 As for UX as a whole, graphic designers and artists will evolve it into an art form.
 So look for parallax graphics, grid-based interface designing, split-screens, splash screens and visuals, and micro-interactions to gain traction.
 The days of simplistic flat apps are over.

 A final note (about enterprise apps)

-I’ve been doing some reading and I keep seeing that enterprise apps are poised to take off in 2017.
+I’ve been doing some reading and I keep seeing that enterprise apps will take off in 2017.
 However, I think that’s not a trend for 2017 but a 2016 reality.
 In fact, many of us at OutSystems whose job it is to look forward feel that it’s anticlimactic to bring up enterprise apps for 2017.
 They’re here and they’re real.
 And that’s why we’ve made sure you can use OutSystems to develop the enterprise mobile apps that so many businesses crave.